-unless they are used to circumvent this Regulation.
+18. Services where the number of reachable end points is limited by the nature of the terminal equipment used with such services (e.g. services designed for communication with individual devices, such as e-book readers as well as machine-to-machine15 devices like smart meters etc.) are considered to be outside the scope of the Regulation unless they are used to circumvent this Regulation.
 They could use an IAS (but not provide an IAS nor constitute a substitute to an IAS), use a private network or constitute a specialised service.
-If these services are using an IAS or constitute a specialised service the connectivity service will be subject to the relevant rules applicable to IAS and specialised services in the Regulation.14
+If these services are using an IAS or constitute a specialised service the connectivity service will be subject to the relevant rules applicable to IAS and specialised services in the Regulation.16

-Article 3 Safeguarding of open internet access
+Safeguarding of open internet access

 - 19. Article 3 comprises measures intended to safeguard open internet access, covering the rights of the end-users of IAS, and obligations and permitted practices for the ISPs: - Article 3(1) sets out the rights of end-users of IAS; - Article 3(2) sets limits on the contractual conditions which may be applied to IAS and the commercial practices of ISPs providing IAS, and requires that these should not limit exercise of the end-user rights set out in paragraph 1.
-When assessing agreements or commercial practices, Article 3(3) must be taken into account (see paragraph 37 and 37a); - Article 3(3) constrains ISPs' traffic management practices, setting a requirement that ISPs should treat all data traffic equally and making provision for the specific circumstances under which ISPs may deviate from this rule; - Article 3(4) sets out the conditions under which traffic management measures may entail processing of personal data; - Article 3(5) sets out the freedom of ISPs and CAPs to provide specialised services as well as the conditions under which this freedom may be exercised. - 20.
+When assessing agreements or commercial practices, Article 3(3) should also must be taken into account (see paragraph 37 and 37a); - Article 3(3) constrains ISPs' traffic management practices, setting a requirement that ISPs should treat all data traffic equally and making provision for the specific circumstances under which ISPs may deviate from this rule; - Article 3(4) sets out the conditions under which traffic management measures may entail processing of personal data; - Article 3(5) sets out the freedom of ISPs and CAPs to provide specialised services as well as the conditions under which this freedom may be exercised. - 20.
 The Regulation observes the fundamental rights of, and the principles recognised in, the Charter, notably the protection of personal data, the freedom of expression and information, the freedom to conduct a business, non-discrimination and consumer protection (ref.
-Recital 33). - 21.
-BEREC considers that the Regulation does not require an ex ante authorisation in relation to commercial practices (Article 3(2)), traffic management practices (Article 3(3)) or specialised services (Article 3(5)).
-However, this should not preclude exchanges between NRAs and market players in relation to these issues, nor does it preclude NRAs from drawing on their obligations or powers to intervene under Article 5.
+Recital 33).